warren-gallagher/foal-passkeys/README.md

 # Foal Passkeys

-An demonstration of how to use passkeys with a server based on the [FoalTS](https://foalts.org) application framework.
+A demonstration of how to use passkeys with a server based on the [FoalTS](https://foalts.org) application framework.

 ## References